 Thesis module, February to May (selected by student)

-This module may be completed in: Bath, Berlin, Madrid or Paris.
+This module may be completed in: Bath, Berlin, Madrid, Paris or Siena.

 In the concluding module of the program, after successful completion of previous requirements, students will write and defend a masters thesis of approximately 15,000 words.
 The thesis is usually written in the language of the university to which it is submitted, which is also the university which will award the masters degree. *Note: Students complete their Specialist and Thesis Modules at the same European site; however, students are usually given the flexibility to travel and/or relocate as they work independently during the thesis module.
 Please also note that UNC and European site thesis completion dates may differ.